ib-ganz/eloquify/README.md

 ```

 #### Hiding Column By Default
-If you want to hide some columns by default when querying select, you can accomplish by specifying what columns to hide in `setHidden` method:
+If you want to hide some columns by default when querying select, you can accomplish this by specifying what columns to hide in `setHidden` method:
 ```
 class Post extends Model {
     init {